d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ```
 dist/
 ┣ scully-blog/
-┃ ┣ favicon.ico
+┃ ┣ assets/
 ┃ ┣ ...
-┃ ┗ vendor-es5.js.map
+┃ ┗ styles.ef46db3751d8e999.css
 ┗ static/
   ┣ assets/
   ┃ ┗ scully-routes.json
-  ┣ favicon.ico
   ┣ ...
-  ┗ vendor-es5.js.map
+  ┗ styles.ef46db3751d8e999.css
 ```

-If we take a look at it, except of the file `scully-routes.json`, that contains just an empty array, we don't see any differences between the two builds.
+If we take a look at it, except of the file `scully-routes.json`, that contains the configured routes used by _Scully_, we don't see any differences between the two builds.
-This is because currently we only have the root route configured and no more further content was created.
+This is because currently we only have the root route configured, and no further content was created.

-Nonetheless we can checkout the result by visiting the following URL: `localhost:1668`.
+Nonetheless, when running `npx scully serve` or `npx scully --watch` we can check out the result by visiting the following URL: `localhost:1668`.
-This server serves the static generated pages from the `dist/static` directory like a normal webserver (e.g. _nginx_ or _apache_).
+This server serves the static generated pages from the `dist/static` directory like a normal web server (e.g. _nginx_ or _apache_).

 ## The `ScullyLibModule`